-69. The ceiling lacks adequate insulation.
+87. The ceiling lacks adequate insulation.
 Heat from the attic is conducting through to the house below.
-Improving ceiling insulation is one of the best investments you can make towards lowering your air conditioning costs during the summer.
+Improving ceiling insulation is one of the best investments you can make toward lowering your air conditioning costs during the summer.
 The older your home, the more likely its original level of insulation would now be considered inadequate.
 Some older homes have no insulation at all.

-If you're not sure how much insulation you have, call 891.4YOU (4968) for a free home energy audit.
+If you're not sure how much insulation you have, call 850-891-4968 for a free home energy audit.
 City of Tallahassee electric customers can participate in a grant program that pays 80 percent of the installed cost to add ceiling insulation, up to a maximum City of Tallahassee Utilities contribution of \$400.

-Insulation target level in this program: R-38 (about 15 inches of blown white fiberglass).
-If your residence is heated with electric-resistance "strip" heat, the insulation target level is R-49 (about 20 inches of blown white fiberglass).
+The insulation target level in this program is R-38 (about 15 inches of blown white fiberglass).
+If your residence is heated with electric-resistance strip heat, the insulation target level is R-49 (about 20 inches of blown white fiberglass).
 This program is available to both home owners and renters.

-70. A rooftop power ventilating fan pulls hot air from the attic on summer days.
-The fan's thermostatic control is set too low (i.e. 95° F instead of 115° F), so the fan runs more than it should.
+88. A rooftop power ventilating fan pulls hot air from the attic on summer days.
+The fan's thermostatic control is set too low (i.e., 95° F instead of 115° F), so the fan runs more than it should.
 The fan motor itself is costly to run and eats up any potential savings for having cooled the attic.
-Moreover, most ceilings are imperfectly ceiled against air leakage from house to attic.
-A fan pulling air from an attic may also pull air (expensively cooled air) from the house into the attic.
+Moreover, most ceilings are imperfectly sealed against air leakage from house to attic.
+A fan pulling air from an attic may also pull expensively cooled air from the house into the attic.

 Typically, well-insulated attics don't need power ventilation.
-Passive ventilation devices such as high ridge, off-ridge, turtleback or gable vents, together with low soffit vents, are adequate.
-The optimum design is usually a ridge vent (internally baffled so that rain doesn't bounce in) and soffit vents at the eaves.
+Passive ventilation devices such as high ridge, off-ridge, turtle-back or gable vents, together with low soffit vents, are adequate.
+The optimum design is usually a ridge vent